croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/old/modulesAndPackages-old.md

 [Jackson](https://github.com/FasterXML/jackson) distribution. `klokwrk-lib-hi-jackson-springboot` brings an opinionated way of setting Jackson's defaults and means for configuring them, if needed, from the Spring Boot environment.
 Opinionated selection of Jackson defaults tries to provide Jackson configuration suitable for avoiding usage of Jackson annotations as much as possible.

-Another pair of related modules deal with the excellent [datasource-proxy](https://github.com/ttddyy/datasource-proxy) library. `klokwrk-lib-datasourceproxy` introduces useful extensions to the library like the implementation of a logging suppression filter that can ignore not-interesting queries (i.e. Axon's token store polling). `klokwrk-lib-hi-datasourceproxy-springboot` provides support for setting up and configuring the library in the Spring Boot context.
+Another pair of related modules deal with the excellent [datasource-proxy](https://github.com/ttddyy/datasource-proxy) library. `klokwrk-lib-lo-datasourceproxy` introduces useful extensions to the library like the implementation of a logging suppression filter that can ignore not-interesting queries (i.e. Axon's token store polling). `klokwrk-lib-hi-datasourceproxy-springboot` provides support for setting up and configuring the library in the Spring Boot context.